 Eat certain foods.
 Put down the flame-grilled steak lunches and get plenty of watermelon, cucumbers, salads, green vegetables (served al dente and cold) and watercress.
 All these foods will help you feel calmer and more refreshed.

 Drink water.
 It’s so obvious, it almost seems patronising to point it out, but hydration is everything.
 Our bodies are roughly 80 per cent water, so let’s keep them that way.
-And if you’re seriously overheating, then splash some of the water on your wrists and ears.
+And if you’re seriously overheating, then splash some water on your wrists and ears.
 These are both parts of the body that assist with regulating temperature, so you’ll feel the benefit quickly.

 Bring a scarf.
 It’s counter-intuitive because, after all, we tend to think of scarves as something for the cold.
 But if you’re out in the sun and it’s beating down on your neck, you could seriously start to suffer.
 A light scarf can protect you and help you stay cool.